walmarek/To-Do-List-JS/README.md

 It's simple, but very useful web-app to organize your day-by-day tasks.

-You can add new tasks check them as done and delete them when you think they not anymore imporant, so you're always up to date with your main daily activities.
+You can add new tasks check it as done and delete when you think it's not anymore imporant, so you're always up to date with your main daily activities.

 ## [**To-do list - link**](https://walmarek.github.io/to-do-list/)